Sunshine story: Residents skip Holi to help neighbours

-With the fire in Hirjee Bhojraj chawl having gutted the homes of 24 families, residents of nearby buildings did not celebrate the festival and, instead, collected donations to help them rebuild their lives
+With the fire in Hirjee Bhojraj chawl having gutted the homes of 24 families, residents of nearby buildings did not celebrate the festival and, instead, collected donations to help them

 While the rest of the citizens spent their time painting each other in a hue of colours, some chose not to celebrate the festival of Holi in order to help out their neighbours in their time of need.

 Laxman Gangan (third from right) and others collect money for the affected families

 Residents of buildings adjacent to Hirjee Bhojraj chawl, in Cotton Green, forwent the revelry to collect donations for the families that were affected by the fire that gutted a majority of the chawl.
 The fire had occurred on Tuesday, consuming 20 rooms on the first floor and four rooms on the ground floor.